Ian McWalters: Judicial career

 In 2011, McWalters was appointed a Judge of the Court of First Instance of the High Court of Hong Kong.
 As he was the DPP in the Department of Justice prior to the appointment, he could not, for six months after joining the Judiciary, deal with any criminal trials or appeals or any civil cases involving the Government.

 In 2014, he was appointed Justice of Appeal of the Court of Appeal of the High Court of Hong Kong.

 In February 2016, on reaching the retirement age of 65, on the recommendation of the Judicial Officers Recommendation Commission, his term of office was extended for 3 years.
 In February 2019, his term of office was extended for another 2 years.
 In February 2021, he retired from the bench.

 McWalters sat as a Deputy Judge of the High Court of Hong Kong from April to September 2021.

 On 1 July 2021, McWalters was awarded the Gold Bauhinia Star in recognition of his dedicated and distinguished service in the Judiciary during the past ten years.

 On 30 July 2021, McWalters was appointed as Chairman of the Market Misconduct Tribunal and the Securities and Futures Appeals Tribunal for a 3-year term from 1 October 2021 to 30 September 2024.
+In 2024, his term was extended for 3 years until 2027.